How to gain followers on Twitter: 20 rules to grow your profile in 2023

 6. Pin a selling tweet

 If you're annoyed by the limitations of the bio and only one profile link, here's a perfect Twitter hack for you — a pinned tweet.
-Pinned tweets are great because not only you get 280 more characters to deliver your message but you can also add another link that will stand out for users.
+Pinned tweets are great because not only you get 280 more characters to deliver your message, but you can also add another link that will stand out for a Twitter follower.

 A perfect pinned tweet should have the second call to action.
-For example, if your bio encourages people to follow your Twitter account, your pinned tweet might offer them to check out your website.
-If you're trying to develop a Twitter community, it might be a good idea to pin the schedule of your Twitter Chats or Twitter Spaces streams (more on that later), and your Twitter hashtags.
+For example, if your bio encourages Twitter followers to add your account to their lists, your pinned tweet might offer them to check out your website.
+If you're trying to develop a Twitter community, it might be a good idea to pin the schedule of your Twitter Chats or Twitter Spaces streams (more on that later), and your Twitter tags.

-Another Twitter tip is to make your pinned tweet a beginning of a thread: this makes Twitter users curious to learn more about you and your content.
+Another finding for your Twitter strategy is to make your pinned tweet a beginning of a thread: this makes Twitter followers curious to learn more about you and your Twitter content.